Healthcare in Nigeria

 Emergency services in Nigeria

 Emergency response times in Nigeria are notoriously slow.
-A number of private medical emergency services are operational in Nigeria, although coverage in rural areas may be limited.
+A number of private medical emergency services are in operation, although coverage in rural areas may be limited.
 It’s essential that expats have comprehensive health insurance that covers air evacuation by private means.